iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.cdc.general 2 reviews"/>
 </p>

+> Great if you want info fed to you that you're not looking for.
+Otherwise hard to find the info you want.<br> :date: __2021-03-25 18:50:37__

+> People with multiple underlying conditions were originally in tier 1B, then we got pushed down to 1C.
+That time came on March 15, after politics put healthy teachers before those of us THAT WILL DIE if we contract the virus.
+A good triage nurse is worth their weight in gold.
+Got one on staff?
+No?
+March 15th just turns out to be the day we can exacerbate our mental conditions by being eligible to beg for an appt.
+I have Stanford Healthcare and wasnt even acknowledged as being eligible.
+No room<br> :date: __2021-03-22 07:22:12__

 > No search on opening screen<br> :date: __2021-02-24 19:24:58__

 > Cannot find the post test for a module that took me an hour to complete, and only offers 0.5 CEs 🤬<br> :date: __2021-01-10 22:38:32__